billetten/wordpress_documentation/docs/themeDevelopment/components/header/code.md

 ```
 When used like above, the component returns the predefine header, which is choosen in the customizer.

-So if you want to return something other than that, you can write the direct name of the header fil, which you would like to use:
+So if you want to return something other than that, you can write the direct name of the header file, which you would like to use:

 ```php
 <x-header type="somename"/>